skmedia/appventory-frontend/README.md

-# AppVentory UI - frontend for AppVento.
+# AppVentory UI - frontend for AppVentory.

 AppVentory is a tool to manage applications.